 A bad weather day came and I decided I needed to do a long overdue task, some Spring cleaning we’ll say.
 I went to the studio with a big coffee in hand, put some music on and got down to it.

-The hardest part was getting started, it was all too much – a tornado of bits and pieces, but if you tackle it in chunks it becomes a methodical step-by step process.
+The hardest part was getting started, it was all too much – a tornado of scattered bits and pieces.
+But, if you tackle it in chunks it becomes a methodical step-by step process.
 Large, medium and small things: Completed paintings, blank canvases, framing tools, paints, art supplies, rags, stools – everything was hauled out, organized and put back in order.

 When I sorted out the piles, I was ruthless in discarding and donating useless items; things I had hung onto with good intentions meaning to someday use, but never did.
 I soaked, revived and cleaned up old brushes that were hard with paint.
 I chucked out dried up mediums and worn out blades.
 I sat on the floor and cut up a pile of old t-shirts into rags and stuffed them into a cloth bag that hung off the back of my easel.
 I wiped down the window sill and lined up old orchid pots each stacked upright with brushes, pens and palette knives – all looking like strange flowers.
 (I’m posting some after shots, because the before scene was just too damn embarrassing.)